shrinerb/shrine/doc/paperclip.md

 #### `#reprocess!`

-Shrine doesn't have an equivalent to this, but the [Regenerating versions] guide provides some useful tips on how to do this.
+Shrine doesn't have an equivalent to this, but the [Reprocessing versions] guide provides some useful tips on how to do this.

 ### `Paperclip::Storage::S3`